 Galit got her PhD at the University of Chicago under the supervision of Jerre Levy and Ken Paller.
 She then continued for a post-doc position in the laboratory of Nancy Kanwisher at MIT.
 In 2005 she joined Tel Aviv University where she set up her lab to study the cognitive and neural basis of person recognition.

 Naphtali was a student in the Lautman interdisciplinary program for outstanding students and got an MA degree in Psychobiology.
 In his dissertation he revealed a subset of facial features that are critical for face recognition.
-He is currently examine whether deep neural networks are using the same features as humans and under what conditions
+He currently studies the similarities and differences between the representation of faces in humans and deep neural networks

 Noa completed her undergraduate studies in Biology and Philosophy as part of the program of consciousness studies.
 She completed her MSc in the Sagol School of Neuroscience.
 As part of her PhD Noa is researching the role of motion in person recognition using behavioral, EEG, fMRI and virtual reality tools.